botify-labs/simpleflow/docs/src/features/swf_layer.md

 SWF Object Layer
 ================

-`simpleflow` includes a `swf` module that is a wrapper for the [Amazon Simple Workflow](http://aws.amazon.com/swf) service.
-It aims to provide some abstractions over the [boto](http://boto.readthedocs.org) library SWF API implementation, like querysets and objects over commonly used concepts: `Domains`, `Workflows`, `Activities`, and so on.
+`simpleflow` includes a `swf` module that is an object-oriented wrapper for the `boto.swf` library, used to access the [Amazon Simple Workflow](http://aws.amazon.com/swf) service.

+It aims to provide:
+* **Modelisation**: Swf entities and concepts are to be manipulated through *Models* and *QuerySets* (any ressemblance with the Django API would not be a coincidence).
+* **High-level Events, History**: A higher level of abstractions over SWF *events* and *history*.
+Events are implemented as stateful objects aware of their own state and possible transitions.
+History enhance the events flow description, and can be compiled to check it's integrity and the activities statuses transitions.
+* **Decisions**: Stateful abstractions above the SWF decision making system.
+* **Actors**: SWF actors base implementation such as a *Decider* or an activity *Worker* from which the user can easily inherit to implement it's own decision/processing model.

 Settings
 --------